Back to All CJ FAQs

 How much crime is there in California?

-- California’s property crime rate is 5 percent higher than the nationwide rate and its violent crime rate is 14 percent higher than the nationwide rate.
+- California’s property crime rate was 6 percent higher than the nationwide rate and its violent crime rate was 17 percent higher than the nationwide rate.